IreGaddr/Babylonian-Pyre/readme.md

     Find optimal denominator through fine-tuning search.
     Implementation details in optimization.py
     """
-    # Optimization code as shown in the original paper
+    # Optimization code as shown in the paper
     pass
 ```